 As an Amazon Associate, we earn from qualifying purchases.
 We are committed to researching, testing, and recommending the best products.
 Learn more about our review process.

-If you are looking to wear such a special bra that not only provides extra support but also makes your cleavage look amazing then try wearing Quarter cup bra also called the shelf bra.
+If you are looking to wear such a special bra that not only provides extra support but also makes your cleavage look amazing then try wearing a Quarter cup bra.

-A quarter cup bra is a kind of shelf bra, which purpose is to props up the breast from below to some degree, with a cup that covers less than half of the breast and maintains the style with that as well.
-In cup bra, we have different styles like cupless and open-cup bra, which expose the top part of the breast to various degrees by holding them up and making them appear fuller.
+A quarter cup bra is a kind of shelf bra, that props up the breast from below to some degree, with a cup that covers less than half of the breast and maintains the style with that as well.
+In cup bras, we have different styles like cupless and open-cup bras, which expose the top part of the breast to various degrees by holding them up and making them appear fuller.

-The main purpose of the bra is aesthetic, with support being secondary.
-Quarter cup bras have an underwire to provide underbust support and a cup that does not cover the nipple which makes it looks more beautiful.
+The main purpose of the balconette bra is aesthetic, with support being secondary.
+Quarter cup bras have an underwire to provide underbust support and a cup that does not cover the nipple which makes it looks more sexy and beautiful.